Almost every film in cinemas this week, reviewed and rated

 THE YOUNG KARL MARX/LE JEUNE KARL MARX ★★★★

 Directed by Raoul Peck.
 Starring August Diehl, Stefan Konarske, Vicky Krieps, Olivier Gourmet, Hannah Steele.
-Club, IFI, Dublin, 118 min
+Club, QFT, Belfast; IFI, Dublin, 118 min

 Released to coincide with the 200th anniversary of Marx’s birth, the new film from Peck (I Am Not Your Negro) is no mere biopic, but a superhero-style origins story for The Communist Manifesto.
 At its heart, The Young Karl Marx is a cerebral, frock-coated bromance between the charismatic, combustible Marx and the rakish Friedrich Engels.
 Diehl’s mesmerising Marx is a force of nature, jollied along by righteous anger and poverty.
 Two centuries on and, just in time for his birthday, Peck ensures that Marx lives.
 TB